Contrast-Security-OSS/contrast-chrome-extension/README.md

-# contrast-chrome-extension
+# Contrast Security chrome Extension

-## Setup in developer mode
+## Local Setup
 1. Clone this repo
 2. Navigate to chrome://extensions
 3. Check the 'developer mode' checkbox in the top right corner